espm1000/sql_inserter/README.md

 A simple pipeline/environment that will:

+* Event will be pushblished to SNS Topic
-* Send a message to SQS
+* SNS Topic will publish message to SQS Queue(s)
+* Lambda service will retrieve message from Queue
-* Write an entry into a database (postgres/mysql)
+* Lambda will write an entry into a database (postgres/mysql)
-* Execute SNS to notify when finished or error
+* Explore Lambda -> Notify client

 ## Assumptions